Fast Power Curve Approximation for Posterior Analyses: Discussion

 \section{Discussion}

 In this paper, we developed a framework for fast power curve approximation with hypothesis tests facilitated via posterior probabilities, Bayes factors, and credible intervals.
-The computational efficiency of this framework stems from a targeted approach to explore the sampling distribution of posterior probabilities for each sample size considered when the conditions for the BvM theorem are satisfied.
+The computational efficiency of this framework stems from exploring segments of the sampling distribution of posterior probabilities for each sample size considered when the conditions for the BvM theorem are satisfied.
 The numerical studies conducted show that our fast method yields suitable power curve approximation for moderate and large sample sizes.
 While this method is not appropriate for small sample sizes, it informs practitioners when their required sample sizes are small.
 More traditional simulation-based design methods can be used in these scenarios since they are often less cumbersome to implement with small sample sizes.

-It may be possible to make this framework more flexible by extending it to the predictive approach for choosing the sampling distribution of $\boldsymbol{Y}^{_{(n)}}$.
-This would prevent us from directly applying the BvM theorem.
-However, perhaps results from the BvM theorem (where we treat a draw from the design prior as the fixed parameter $\boldsymbol{\eta}_{j,0}$) could be combined with targeted sampling techniques to yield fast sample size recommendations.
-This framework could also be extended to accommodate multiple study objectives.
-For instance, we may require a sample size $n$ that both satisfies a power criterion and bounds a type I error or false discovery rate.
+Future work could extend this framework to accommodate multiple study objectives.
+For instance, we may require an $(n, \gamma)$ combination that both satisfies a power criterion and bounds a type I error rate.
+If the critical value $\gamma$ were chosen algorithmically to bound the type I error rate, we would not be able to use root-finding algorithms as in this paper to select sampling distribution segments.
+We might also extend this framework for use with more complex models that account for additional covariates in the sample size calculation when comparing two groups.
 Moreover, the framework presented in the main paper does not support imbalanced two-group sample size determination (i.e., where $n_2 = qn_1$ for some constant $q > 0$).
 It may be inefficient or impractical to force $q = 1$ when prior information for one group is much more precise, when it is more difficult to sample from one of the groups, or in scenarios where one treatment is much riskier.
 In Appendix D.2 of the supplement, we extend this framework to settings where practitioners specify this constant $q$.